Shop Local: The Best Instant Coffee in Calgary

 When Monogram first started out, they were a pop up coffee cart.
 Clearly, they have come a long way with now having 3 cafés in the city.
 Their secret?
 An awesome team.
 They believe amazing coffee cannot exist without amazing people.
 “Behind the apron, we are photographers, foodies, hikers, and musicians.
 There are science geeks, number geeks, and everything in between.
 Throw in a couple competitive speed-skaters and climbers and you’ve got the Monogram Family.
 But what brought us all together was a passion for taking care of our community and the diverse people that are a part of it.”

 Remember Hasty?
 Monogram and Hasty have partnered to create Milligrams, Monogram’s feature instant coffee line.
 I was surprised to open the pack and discover they had 2 flavours in there!
 One is called N3, the other N4.
-If you typically like fruity and acidy coffee, these will be your winner winner chicken dinners.
+If you typically like fruity and acidic notes in your coffee, these will be your winner winner chicken dinners.

 Eight Ounce Coffee

 Eight Ounce Coffee is another special place to make this list.
-They’re not a roaster themselves, but they help make it possible for local roasters to make the best coffee for their consumers.
+They’re not a local roaster themselves, but they are a local café and coffee machine supplier shop that helps make it possible for local roasters to make the best coffee possible.
 They carry the best quality equipment and coffee brands, and sponsor barista competitions.

-With that in mind, I decided to try an instant coffee they carried that came from roaster that’s a skip and a hop over the bridge… Edmonton!
+With that in mind, I decided to try an instant coffee they carried that came from a roaster that’s a skip and a hop over the bridge… Edmonton!
 Vamos by Transcend is another delicious brew.
-I’d have to say it’s in my top 3.
+I’d have to say it came in 2nd place for me.
+I’ll be going back to try some more lines they have in store.

 Share this post: